West Linn-Wilsonville School District: Demographics

 In the 2024-25 school year, out of 9,094 students, 30% are of a minority of some type and 11.3% are on free or reduced lunch, and 53% are male and 47% are female.

 White students are the majority, making up 70.3% of the district.
 Behind that, 14.2% are Hispanic, 4.4% are Asian/Pacific Islander, 1% are black or African American, 0.2% are Native American, and 9.2% are of two or more races.

+Boundary

+The district is mostly in Clackamas County.
+There, it includes almost all of West Linn, a majority of Wilsonville, and a portion of Tualatin.
+It also includes most of the Stafford census-designated place.

+A portion extends into Washington County, where it includes a portion of that county's part of Wilsonville.